 As a child I loved coconut ice; the best bit was making it with my mum.
 She liked baking and it was one activity we could do together.
-Balancing work and home life is not easy and as a child I never realised how hard it is as my expectations were that mum had to be available all the time; the fact of the matter is that she had to work to give me a good education and I had to settle for little time spent with her.
-Baking was time well spent and the sense of achievement and enjoyment meant the day always ended on a high.
+Balancing work and home life is not easy and as a child I never realised how hard it is, as my expectations were that mum would be available all the time; in reality she had to work to give me a good education and I had to settle for less time spent with her.
+So baking was time well spent together and the sense of achievement and enjoyment meant the day always ended on a high.
 I guess this is the case for most families and if you can find something as simple as making coconut ice together, then enjoy.

 - 350g icing sugar

-Day one: Mix the condensed milk, coconut, icing sugar and peppermint until all the ingredients are well combined.
-Line a 34cm x 20cm x 4cm tray with double layer of clingfilm and press the coconut ice into the tray, smooth the top by covering your hand with a rubber glove and rub to even it out.
-The mix is thick and fairly stiff, use elbow grease and perseverance to get it smooth.
+Day one.
+Line a 34 x 20 x 4cm tray or baking tin with a double layer of cling film.
+Mix the condensed milk, coconut, icing sugar and peppermint extract together in a bowl until all the ingredients are well combined.
+Press the coconut mixture into the prepared tray, then smooth the top by covering your hand with a disposable glove and pressing down to even it out.
+The mix is thick and fairly stiff, so you’ll need to use elbow grease and some perseverance to get it smooth.
 Cover and refrigerate overnight.

-Makes plenty, bag or box them up and hand them out as little gifts.
+This recipe makes plenty, so why not bag or box them up and hand them out as delightful edible gifts?